 Source: California Building Standards Commission.
 California Building Code, Table 10-A, 2001.
-Prepared by: Ricondo & Associates, Inc., October 2009.

 Another source of data on square footage per occupant is the facility management industry.
 The data are used to help businesses determine how much building space they need to construct or lease and therefore tend to be more generous than the CBC standards.
 The numbers vary not only by type of facility, as with the CBC standards, but also by type of industry.
 The following are selected examples of square footage per employee gathered from a variety of sources.